What is Shiatsu?

 After a Shiatsu treatment physical flare-ups such as muscular soreness or tiredness are possible too and can last from a couple of hours to two days before improvements occur.
-Unexpected reactions such as headaches or heavy menstrual flow may be part of a so called ‘healing crisis’ which can appear as tensions or imbalances work their way out of your body.
+Unexpected reactions such as headaches or heavy menstrual flow may be part of a so called ‘healing crisis’ which can appear as tensions or imbalances working their way out of your body.
 If such symptoms last longer than 48 hours, please inform your Shiatsu practitioner.

 Shiatsu can be positive for people with depression.
 Regular Shiatsu treatments can lead to a state of being where body and mind are integrated and supported.
 The mind can become the observer of perceptions, sensations, thoughts and feelings.
 In this way Shiatsu can support emotional, mental and spiritual health and healing.

 - stiffness of the joints (Arthritis)